aandr26/AWS-SAP-C01-Study-Guide/docs/9_Analytics_IoT_Streaming/9a_EMR/EMR.md

     * **Cost:**
       * Use lastest generations of the instance type.
       * Only use reserved instances _when_ you know the usage upfront.
+      * If you are using per-second billing, it might make more sense to run more instances for a shorter amount of time to process jobs quicker.
+        * The logic behind this is that since the hour minimum billing is no longer applicable, you can use more instances to process a job quicker and pay the same price or less.